shoov/php-ci/README.md

 ## Usage

+When working locally the backend URL should be your IP, as docker doesn't know what "localhost" is.

-docker run -it amitaibu/php-ci /home/behat/main.sh <build-id> <access-token>
+docker run -e "BACKEND_URL=http://10.0.0.1" -it amitaibu/php-ci /home/shoov/main.sh <build-id> <access-token>

 ## Build